VincentPiegsa/weatherstation/Code/Rev 1.1/README.md

 Updated version of the code.

-  -implemented auto-initialization of the DS3231 (clock module)\n -implemented formatting for SD-Card output -implemented timing for SD-Card Module and LCD -implemented multiple pages for LCD
+  -implemented auto-initialization of the DS3231 (clock module) -implemented formatting for SD-Card output -implemented timing for SD-Card Module and LCD -implemented multiple pages for LCD